makerdao/community/governance/polls/SparkLend Ethereum - Activate Lido LST Interest Rate Model (IRM) - July 29, 2024.md

 ## Review

-The community can vote in this poll to express support or opposition to activating the Lido LST yield oracle and the linked Interest Rate Model for the ETH market on SparkLend with the following parameters:
+The community can vote in this poll to express support or opposition to activating the Lido Liquid Staking (LST) yield oracle and the linked Interest Rate Model (IRM) for the ETH market on SparkLend with the following parameters:

 - `base rate`: **0%**
 - [`variableRateSlope1Spread`](https://docs.aave.com/risk/liquidity-risk/borrow-interest-rate#variable-interest-rate-model-parameters): **0%**